Gaming

 Playing for participation

-eSports is touted as the future of sport post-COVID-19, but University of Melbourne research finds schools can foster learning and collaboration in gaming clubs
+eSports has been touted as the future of sport in a post-COVID-19 world, but schools are uniquely placed to foster learning, collaboration and skills in gaming clubs

 You wouldn’t hit a dog, so why would you kill one in Minecraft?

-Violence against humans in video games has long been controversial – but what about violence against animals in games, asks University of Melbourne experts?
+Violence against humans in video games has long been controversial – but what about violence against animals in the virtual world?

 Board gaming to keep the fun in being at home